Understanding investment risks: A comprehensive guide

 Types of investment risks

-Investment risks can be broadly categorized into several types, each with its own set of characteristics and potential impacts on your portfolio.
-Understanding these risks is the first step in effective risk management in investing.
+Investment risks can be broadly categorized into several types of investment risks, each with its own set of characteristics and potential impacts on your portfolio.
+Understanding these risks is the first step in risk management in investing.

 Market risk